ChengChen-Steven/Movie_Recommender_System_Scala/README.md

 This is a course project which leveraged Spark to build a movie recommender system in Scala.

-Scala is such a lazy (sexy) language
+Scala is such a lazy (sexy) language.
+I am not an expert but definitely like this language.

 Two methods will be used: